Skip to Main Content

 9/27/24 - Mpox: A Public Health Emergency of International Concern

-A summary of the event will be posted to this page soon!
+A summary of the event is posted on this page!

 Our Storied Health Film and Media Series is a year-long integrated media experience that illuminates the importance of our collective health and what can be done to enhance it.
 Through film screenings, campus conversations, and how-to workshops, this series showcases the power of storytelling as a public health intervention.
 The Series is curated by Dr. Jennifer Nuzzo, Director of the Pandemic Center of the Brown School of Public Health, with epidemiologist and documentary filmmaker Dr. Jennifer Galvin ’95.